RaphaelCavalcante/app-test/README.md

 ## Execute with mobile methode

-Digite no terminal "ng serve --host 10.10.3.148", mas no endereço IP do seu computador.
-No navegador do seu smartphone (considere-o conectado a mesma rede que a aplicação), acesse "http://10.10.3.148" (considere que seja o seu IP).
+Digite no terminal `ng serve --host 0.0.0.100`, mas no endereço IP do seu computador.
+No navegador do seu smartphone (considere-o conectado a mesma rede que a aplicação), acesse `http://0.0.0.100` (considere que seja o seu IP).